 Finally, restart the python app.

 Your Django app is deployed successfully.
 Open the url of your app to see if it is working fine.
-If you see the phusion passenger error page, you can find the error in the logs file you have set in the part 1.
+If you see the phusion passenger error page, you can find the error in the stderr.log file for debugging.

 Transfer your Database (Optional)